 African Scientific Community Engagement

-African Diaspora Network (ADN) has teamed up with the Bill and Melinda Gates Foundation to launch an intercontinental and cross collaborative scientific community engagement program that brings together African and diaspora scientists to accelerate research and innovation in science and medicine for the continent.
-This initiative will leverage ADN’s valued network of over 15,000 individuals to inform and engage health science and research leaders to foster effective and robust transnational collaborations enhancing the continental research and development (R&D) ecosystem to improve health outcomes in Africa and contribute to global efforts.
+African Diaspora Network (ADN) in partnership with the Gates Foundation is launching an effort to engage African scientists in the diaspora & their peers on the continent with the objective of creating opportunities for connections and partnerships and promote scientific collaborations.
+This initiative will leverage ADN’s valued network to inform and engage health science and research leaders to foster effective and robust transnational collaborations enhancing the continental research and development (R&D) ecosystem to improve health outcomes in Africa and contribute to global efforts.

 Program Goals: